Skip to main content

 • You are using an incorrect password.
 Please use the login password (not to be confused with the VoIP password).

-• You are logging into the old customer portal.
+• You are logging in to the old customer portal.
 The new customer portal is https://login.sipcall.ch.

 If you no longer know your login password, you can do the following: